mindkin/hourfleet/docs/api.md

 ### Error Responses

-All API responses will support structured error responses, which take the place of any other response.
+All API responses will support structured error responses.

 All error responses will return an appropriate HTTP status code.

-The error response will have a basic body structure like this:
+An error response will have a response structure like this:

 ```
+{
   ResponseStatus": {
     "ErrorCode": "string",
     "Message": "string",
     "Errors": [